 - Having the student/colleague call for an appointment increases his/her responsibility and commitment to using counseling services.
 There are times, however, when it is more appropriate for "helpers" to call and to make an appointment on behalf of the student/employee.

 Counseling Center appointments can be made through the staff administrators in 73 Tremont Street, fifth floor or by telephone (617-573-8226).
 Counseling services are offered from 9:00 - 5:00pm, Monday through Friday and evenings, by appointment.
 When possible, and appropriate, Counseling Center staff will also make arrangements for early morning appointments.
 Daily emergency walk-in hours are provided at 11:00 A.M. and 2:00 P.M. for non-scheduled appointments.
 If students cannot be seen at those times, please call the Counseling Center to see if other hours are available for urgent appointments.
 If none are available, students will be offered the next available opening and/or be referred off-campus.
 Requests for assistance or for information made after business hours are recorded by the Center's answering machine and/or are logged in at the University switchboard.
 Messages are checked on a regular basis by staff members and will be responded to as soon as possible, but no later than the following morning.

 The Counseling Center provides a wide variety of services to students, staff and faculty which help members of the University community to successfully handle the numerous stresses and challenges which characterize college life.
 It is staffed by five licensed psychologists and three pre-doctoral interns.
 The Center is accredited by the International Association of Counseling Services (IACS) and its Internship Program in Professional Psychology is accredited by the American Psychological Association (APA).

-Dr. Lynda Field, Interim Director, Psychologist
+Dr. Lynda Field, Training Director, Psychologist

 Dr. Paul Korn, Psychologist